 As a charitable foundation, Poseidon will be seeking funds through a fundraiser in which donors make contributions to support Poseidon's goals.
 Participants will not be investing in Poseidon, rather they are contributing to a platform that will create efficiency and transparency in the carbon credit market.
 In turn, this will have a positive social and environmental impact, arising from the conservation of the forest areas which generate the credits.

 As is typical in the blockchain space, participants will not acquire any equity in Poseidon, instead they will receive tokens from a smart contract as a receipt for their contributions and support a non-profit that will use its revenues to fight climate change.

 Poseidon is currently holding private fundraising round, in which private contributors are invited to commit charitable donations to the foundation.
-In May, we will hold a Token Generation Event which will be open to the public.
+In June, we will hold a Token Sale which will be open to the public.

 The bulk of contributions, 80%, will go towards purchasing carbon credits.
 The remaining 20% will go towards developing the blockchain platform including integrations with retail partners and other customers, operational costs, philanthropic work, as well as research and development.